-We are offeringClass A Units, with each Class A Unit consisting of shares of our common stock and a warrant to purchaseshares of our common stock an exercise price per share of \$, together with the shares of common stock underlying such warrants, at a publicoffering price of \$per Class A Unit of \$.
-The Class A Units will not be certificated and the shares of common stock and warrants partof such units are immediately separable and will be issued separately in this offering..
+We are offering 285,714 Class A Units, with each Class A Unit consisting of one share of common stock and a warrant to purchase half of one share of our common stock at an exercise price per share of \$\$, per Class A Unit of \$\$, together with the shares of common stock underlying such warrants, at a public offering price of \$\$, together with the shares of common stock underlying such warrants, at a public offering price of \$\$, together with the shares of common stock underlying such warrants part of such units are immediately separable and will be issued separately in this offering.

-We are also offering to those purchasers whose purchase of Class A Units in this offering would result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding common stock following the consummation of this offering, the opportunity to purchase, in lieu of the number of Class A Units that would result in ownership in excess of 4.99% (or, at the election of the purchaser, 9.99%), Class B Units.
-Each Class B Unit will consist of shares of Series A Preferred Stock, par value shares of our common stock at an exercise price per share of \$, together with the shares of common stock underlying such shares of Series A Preferred Stock and warrants, at a public offering price of \$ per Class B Unit.
+We are also offering to those purchasers whose purchase of Class A Units in this offering would result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding common stock following the consummation of this offering, the opportunity to purchase, in lieu of the number of Class A Units that would result in ownership in excess of 4.99% (or, at the election of the purchaser, 9.99%), 12,000 Class B Units.
+Each Class B Unit will consist of one share of Series A Preferred Stock, par value \$0.001 per share, convertible into 95.24 shares of common stock and a warrant to purchase 47.62 shares of our common stock at an exercise price per share of \$ together with the shares of common stock underlying such shares of Series A Preferred Stock and warrants, at a public offering price of \$ per Class B Unit.
 The Class B Units will not be certificated and the shares of Series A Preferred Stock and the warrants part of such units are immediately separable and will be issued separately in this offering.